-Industrial plants are becoming more and more automated because of the need for efficiency, safety, and cost-effectiveness.
+Industrial plants are becoming increasingly automated because of the need for efficiency, safety, and cost-effectiveness.
 Artificial Intelligence (AI) plays a significant role in this automation process.
-AI comes in many forms, including stand-alone control panels or systems that can monitor or control a single device or an entire process plant and all surrounding parameters.
+AI comes in many forms, including stand-alone control panels or systems that can monitor or control a single device, an entire process plant, and all surrounding parameters.
 The use of AI in industrial plants has many benefits.

 Industrial operations such as semiconductors, oil and gas, manufacturing, and others typically have water treatment plants and processes.
 However, they have significant capacity needs with specific water quality requirements.
 Because of these factors, multiple treatment processes utilize hundreds of inputs and outputs for controls.

 By using AI in these types of operations: